quire-io/guide/_docs/project-12-delete-project.md

 ![restore a deleted project]({{ site.url }}{{ site.baseurl }}/assets/images/delete-project/restore_project.png)

 **Note:** The deleted projects will not be counted towards the project limitation (80) per organization.
-However, you will not be able to restore a deleted project when your active projects has already hit the limit.
+However, you will not be able to restore a deleted project when your active projects have already hit the limit.
 {: .notice--warning}